Aminohippurate Sodium (a-mee-noe-HIP-ue-rate SOE-dee-um)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a sulfa drug such as Bactrim®, Cotrim®, or Septra®.
-Tell your doctor if you use probenecid (Benemid®), or if you have received a numbing medicine such as procaine (Novocain®).
+- Make sure your doctor knows if you are also using probenecid (Benemid®), a sulfa drug (such as thiazolesulfone, Bactrim®, Cotrim®, or Septra®), or if you have received a numbing medicine (such as procaine, Novocain®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you pregnant or breast feeding, or if you have heart disease.
+- Make sure your doctor knows if you pregnant or breastfeeding, or if you have heart disease or congestive heart failure.

 Possible Side Effects While Using This Medicine